SmogDr/edar_coursebook/docs/06-string_date.md

-## Ch.
-6 Objectives
+## Chapter 6 Objectives

 This Chapter is designed around the following learning objectives.
 Upon completing this Chapter, you should be able to:

 - Define the meaning of "strings" and "date time" objects in R
 - Manipulate character strings using the `stringr` and `tidyr` packages of functions
-- Parse strings using regular expressions (regex)
+- Parse strings using regular expressions ("regex")
 - Describe how R stores a POSIXct date and time object internally
-- Convert a character vector to a date format using functions from the `lubridate` package
+- Convert a character vector to a date format using functions from the `lubridate` R package
 - Extract information from a date object (e.g., month, year, day of week) using `lubridate` functions
 - Search, organize, and visualize data that are linked to date objects
-- Apply functions from the `dplyr` and `tidyr` packages to make data frames "tidy"
+- Apply functions from the `dplyr` and `tidyr` packages to make dataframes "tidy"

 ## Strings {#strings}

 A ***string*** is a character variable like "John", or "blue", or "John's sample 8021A turned blue".

 **String variables are defined in R using quotes `" "`** and stored as a `character` class; they often show up in data analysis in one of two ways:

   1. As ***metadata***.
 Metadata means: "data that describe other data".
-A *readme.txt* file is metadata; notes and code comments are metadata - all of these types of data usually come in the form of strings and are included **with the data your are analyzing** but not **in the data set** itself.
+A *readme.txt* file is metadata; notes and code comments are metadata.
+All of these types of data usually come in the form of strings and are included **with the data your are analyzing** but not **in the dataset** itself.

   2. As ***vectorized data***.
 In R programming, *"vectorized"* means: stored as a column of data.
 Examples of vectorized string variables you might find include things like: "participant names", or "survey responses to question 1", or "mode of failure".
 The examples below show how string variables are created in R.

 ```r